micleavor/edx-platform/docs/en_us/course_authors/source/exercises_tools/lti_component.rst

             page=144

          To add a custom parameter, click **Add**.
+     * - Display Name
+       - Specifies the name of the problem.
+This name appears above the problem and in the course ribbon at the top of the page in the courseware.
+Analytics reports may also use the display name to identify this component.
-     * - `graded`
+     * - Hide External Tool
-       - Indicates whether the grade for the problem counts towards student's total grade.
+       - Indicates whether you want you want to use this component as a placeholder for syncing with an external grading system or you want this component to launch an external tool.
+If you set the value to **True**, Studio hides the **Launch** button and any IFrames for this component.
 By default, this value is set to **False**.
-     * - `has_score`
-       - Specifies whether the problem has a numerical score.
-By default, this value is set to **False**.
-     * - `launch_url`
-       - Lists the URL that Studio sends to the external LTI provider so that the provider can send back students' grades.
-This setting is only used if **graded** is set to **True**.
-     * - `lti_id`
+     * - LTI ID
        - Specifies the LTI ID for the external LTI provider.
 This value must be the same LTI ID that you entered on the **Advanced Settings** page.
+     * - LTI URL
+       - Specifies the URL of the external tool that this component launches.
+This setting is applicable when **Hide External Tool** is set to False.
-     * - `open_in_a_new_page`
+     * - Open in New Page
        - Indicates whether the problem opens in a new page.
 If you set this value to **True**,          the student clicks a link that opens the LTI content in a new window.
 If you set this value to **False**, the LTI content opens in an IFrame in the current page.
+This setting is applicable when **Hide External Tool** is set to False.
+     * - Scored
+       - Indicates whether the LTI component receives a numerical score from the external LTI system.
+By default, this value is set to **False**.
-     * - `weight`
+     * - Weight
        - Specifies the number of points possible for the problem.
 By default, if an external LTI provider grades the problem, the problem is worth 1 point, and a student’s score can be any value between 0 and 1.
+This setting is applicable when **Scored** is set to **True**.

          For more information about problem weights and computing point scores, see :ref:`Problem Weight`.